-During the summer of 2008, LTP staff members (Wendy Ewald, Katie Hyde and Elena Rue) will again work with these Tanzanian teachers–providing further training and collaborating with teachers in their classrooms.
-This summer’s collaboration will include the participation of eight students from Duke University.
-This endeavor is supported by Duke University’s new DukeEngage Civic Engagement program.
-Duke students will be paired with elementary schools teachers and will co-lead classroom-based photography and writing projects.
-This collaboration responds to the national call for enhanced active learning and participatory education.
+Since the summer of 2008, Duke students have worked alongside LTP staff members to provide further training for Tanzanian teachers.
+This endeavor is supported by Duke University’s DukeEngage Civic Engagement program.
+Duke students are paired with primary and secondary schools teachers and co-lead classroom-based photography and writing projects.
+This collaboration responds to a national call for enhanced active learning and participatory education.
 Through the eyes of teachers and Tanzanian school children DukeEngage students will explore the relationship between education and local community development.
-The program will conclude with a public exhibition of children’s photographs and writing and a community dialogue.
+Each summer’s program concludea with a public exhibition of children’s photographs and writing and a community dialogue.